Eileenpngg/TypeScript-Bonus-Class/Basics_Of_Typescript.md

 ---

 <details>
-<summary> What happens when you try to assign a number to the variable? </summary>
+<summary> 💡What happens when you try to assign a number to the variable? </summary>
 <br>
 <img width="504" alt="Screenshot 2023-05-29 at 1 18 26 PM" src="https://github.com/Eileenpngg/TypeScript-Bonus-Class/assets/77367030/1468a657-b945-43ee-b378-c1d0c8925ab1">